trustedlogin/vendor/README.md

 ### Tests

+Before doing this, you must create a ".env" file in the root of this plugin.
+You need to set the correct value for `TL_VENDOR_ENCRYTPTION_KEY`.
+Its value is known to Josh and Zack.
+It is set as a Github actions environment variable.
+This is not needed in production.

 - Run WordPress tests
     - `composer test`
     - See local development instructions for how to run with Docker.